gautamkrishnar/Be-Like-Bill/README.md

  <img src="https://media.giphy.com/media/dpnBD3KRM9WsU/200.gif" height="50px" width="inherit" /></a>

 ### Spread the word
-If you liked this project, please dont forget to star this repo and spread the word.
+If you like this project, please don't forget to star this repo and spread the word.